 Tribe Challenges at Summerland California

 Every camper at Summerland California has the opportunity to work with others as a team.
-In order to develop new interests apart from screen based activities, we challenge campers to test their limits as part of a tribe.
+In order to develop new interests apart from screen-based activities, we challenge campers to test their limits as part of a tribe.

 Tribes compete as a group at the Beach Olympics, or on science and engineering projects.
-The goal is not just to be the best- the goal is to lean how to work well with others.
+The goal is not just to be the best- the goal is to learn how to work well with others.